Why Am I Starting a Blog?

 When posting from my own personal account, I’ve also noticed Facebook suddenly de-prioritize posts that have links in them.
 But not if the links are in the comment section of the post?
 So there are all these silly little rules that change without your awareness, and they completely affect how you can deliver your ideas to others.
 And this isn’t just on Facebook.
 It happens on every social platform.
 For a good reason too.

 There’s just too much content!
 You need an algorithm to figure out what to show people.
 And right now those algorithms are controlled by the social media platforms.
 Is there an alternative?
-Stephen Wolfram has proposed an interesting solution where you can choose what algorithm controls your feed from a 3rd party service that you trust.
+Stephen Wolfram has proposed an interesting solution (a) where you can choose what algorithm controls your feed from a 3rd party service that you trust.
 But I’ll let you check out that idea on your own time.

 Is it possible to sidestep the self-promotion game and the algorithmic feed and just get your message out to the people that want to hear it?